 "It is the grave of King John and of Queen Christina, of Prince Francesco and of Christian the Second," said Wilhelm; "they lie together in a small vault!"
-[Author's Note: On the removal of the church of the Grey Brothers, the remains of these royal parents and two of their children were collected in a coffin and placed here in St. Knud's Church.
-The memorial stone, of which we have spoken, was erected afterwards.]

 "Christian the Second!" exclaimed Otto.
 "Denmark's wisest and dearest king!"

 "Christian the Bad!" said the Kammerjunker, amazed at the tone of enthusiasm in which Otto had spoken.